-I can honestly say I have not bought store-bought hand soap in (at least) 4 years.
+I can honestly say I have not purchased store-bought hand soap in (at least) 5 years.
 Instead, I make my own DIY Foaming Hand Soap, and the results are amazing.
-It takes about 30 seconds to mix up, and costs less than those fancy bath store versions!
+It takes about 30 seconds to mix up, and costs less than those fancy bath store versions.
+Ready to learn how to make foaming hand soap?
+Let’s get started!

-Honestly, I have wanted to try making my own DIY foaming hand soap for a very long time, and now that I’ve actually done it, I have no idea why I waited so long.
-Not only is this recipe incredibly easy to make, the ingredients I bought will last me a very long time; the first thing to run out will be the Castile soap… after 16 batches.
+I had wanted to try making my own DIY foaming hand soap for a very long time, and now that I’ve actually done it, I have no idea why I waited so long.

-What You Need to Make DIY Foaming Hand Soap
+What You Need to Make Foaming Hand Soap

 Affiliate links may be used.
 Please see our advertising disclosure for more information.